-- Like snowflakes, no two personal injuries are alike.
+- Avoid "settlement mills".
+Like snowflakes, no two personal injuries are alike.
 While your claim may have many aspects in common with another, every case is unique.
 Find a lawyer who treats yours with the care and individual attention it deserves.
-Avoid "settlement mills".

 - Insurance companies are for profit companies.
 This means they have an eye on their bottom line, and shareholders who expect solid profits.
 Paying out large claims is counter to this.
 They’ll use all their tactics and a team of legal experts to delay or minimize claims.
 Hiring a lawyer gives you a voice.

 - Car accidents – especially those that involve drunk and distracted driving – affect many people.
 You don’t have to have been directly involved to still be impacted.
 For example, think of a spouse who must care for the injured person’s lifelong consequences of an accident, like paralysis.
 There is money available for this support also.
+A skilled personal injury attorney can help accident victims think beyond the obvious lost wages and medical bills and find money for hidden ways an accident impacts someone's life.

 - There is help available for personal injury and accident victims.
 Lawyers know what kinds and how much these things might be worth, and it can include things that don’t seem immediately obvious, such as compensation for pain and suffering, lost wages, even domestic help.
+Don't go it alone, as there is fine print that can derail a claim and only a lawyer specializing in personal injury law would know.
+Here's a quiz, for those who are debating about hiring a lawyer: know about the Hamilton Law?
+If this is the first time you're hearing this you probably need to talk to a Bellingham personal injury lawyer.

 - Last but not least, you’re better off working with a lawyer who is experienced and focused on personal injury law.
 It is a specialty, and a jack of all trades type of law practice may not benefit you maximally.